nulogy/vorpal/README.md

     $ gem install vorpal

 ## Usage

+**Warning!
+API still in flux!
+Expect it to change with every release until 0.1.0.
+After this point, semantic versioning will be used.**

 Start with a domain model of POROs and AR::Base objects that form an aggregate:

 ```ruby